We're celebrating women!

 6. a revamp of the laws and procedures regulating divorce in this country, whereby:

-- if both parties to a divorce agree to the terms of the divorce, and they have an amicable separation, why do they still need to appoint a lawyer and go through an expensive process? why can't they just fill up a form, and present themselves at JPN, and sign off on their divorce? (they do this in a lot of Europe)
+- if both parties to a divorce agree to the terms of the divorce, and they have an amicable separation, why do they still need to appoint a lawyer and go through an expensive process? why can't they just fill up a form, and present themselves at JPN, and sign off on their divorce? (they do this in a lot of Europe)- less convoluted processes for women to be able to immediately and urgently apply for relief as soon as things go bad

 - a "one court file for one family" court system which means that all records of applications in respect of the family are stored in one central repository accessible to every judge hearing matters affecting that family, whether it be on domestic violence or divorce or custody or ancillary relief or adoption or child abuse or children in need of care and protection orders (they do this with great success in some states in the United States of America)